 15 So they took the money, and did as they were taught: and this saying is commonly reported among the Jews until this day.

-Even though the great earthquake, the angel of the Lord descending from Heaven and rolling back the stone from the door of the tomb and sitting upon it, and for fear of the angel the keepers (the watch, the soldiers) did shake and became as dead men, and Jesus rising from the dead all took place the afternoon before (Matthew 28:2–4), the soldiers guarding the tomb did not go into the city and talk to the chief priests and elders until the next morning, about 15 hours later.
+Even though the great earthquake, the angel of the Lord descending from Heaven and rolling back the stone from the door of the tomb and sitting upon it, and for fear of the angel the keepers (the watchers, the soldiers, the guards) did shake and became as dead men, and Jesus rising from the dead all took place the afternoon before (Matthew 28:2–4), the soldiers guarding the tomb did not go into the city and talk to the chief priests and elders until the next morning, about 15 hours later.

 It's not hard to figure out why.
 In the first place, after the soldiers were able to get up, they had to discuss with each other and come to a decision as to what they were going to do.
 By letting Jesus get away, they could all be executed.
 By the time they figured out what their best course of action was, it was late afternoon or evening and the chief priests and elders were at home for the night.
 So the soldiers waited until the chief priests and elders came in to work in the morning.

 After that He appeared in another form unto two of them, as they walked, and went into the country.16:12